Bar Soap Vs Liquid Soap: The Ultimate Skin Showdown

 Environmental Impact

 When it comes to sustainability, bar soap is the clear winner.
-A study found that liquid soap has a higher carbon footprint per wash compared to its solid counterpart.
+A life-cycle assessment from the American Chemical Society found that liquid soap has a higher carbon footprint per wash compared to its solid counterpart.
 Producing liquid soap uses much more energy.
 It requires five times more energy to manufacture.
 Packaging needs 20 times more energy, mainly due to plastic bottles.

 Bar soap is usually packaged in recyclable materials like paper or cardboard.
 This makes it much more eco-friendly.
 When sourced from brands using sustainably harvested oils, its environmental impact is even lower.